A note on size-momentum correspondence and chaos: Momentum of a particle falling into the black hole

-Considering a charged particle in the bulk corresponds to having a holographically dual operator which is charged under a global symmetry.
-If an appropriate chemical potential is introduced in the bulk to take this in to account, the key result of~\cite{Ageev:2018msv} is that the presence of chemical potential leads to suppression of chaos, beyond a critical limit.
-For example, depending on the value of particle charge $q$, which is greater than or less than a critical value $q_{\rm crit}$, the particle momentum behaves differently.
-For instance, for $q<q_{\rm crit}$, the late time growth of momentum does not depend on the value of $q$ chosen, with $q \approx q_{\rm crit}$ regime signaling scrambling time growth.
+For computing the bulk momentum of a particle falling into the black hole, we closely follow the analysis for charged particles in \cite{Ageev:2018msv}.
+In\cite{Ageev:2018msv} it was shown that depending on the value of particle charge $q$, which is greater than or less than a critical value $q_{\rm crit}$, the particle momentum behaves differently.
+For $q<q_{\rm crit}$, the late time growth of momentum does not depend on the value of $q$ chosen, with $q \approx q_{\rm crit}$ regime signalling scrambling time growth.
 When $q = q_{\rm crit}$, the particle momentum growth ceases after a certain time.
-For $q>q_{\rm crit}$, the particle momentum shows an oscillating behavior pointing towards localization.
-The oscillating behavior of particle momentum in fact exists even in empty AdS space-time, with out a black hole and complexity is expected to show similar behavior~\cite{Susskind:2019ddc}.
-Many of these observations are in line with other existing results in literature, such as SYK model with complex fermions~\cite{Bhattacharya:2017vaz}, large D matrix quantum mechanics~\cite{Azeyanagi} and random circuit models~ \cite{Rakovszky:2017qit,Khemani:2017nda}.
-Moreover, connection between localization of operators with $U(1)$ symmetry in radom circuit models and connection with oscillating particles in gravity was also noted in \cite{Pai:2018gyd}.\\

-The aim of this work is to continue and extend the above studies by investigating the operator size-particle momentum correspondence in more general theories of gravity, e.g., Gauss-Bonnet and Lifshitz-hyperscaling violating theories.
-Another motivation following~\cite{Susskind1,Susskind:2019ddc} is the connection between operator size and complexity.
-Holographic complexity and its time evolution in general theories of gravity has already been explored extensively in the aforementioned models.
-Hence, it is interesting to check whether the growth behavior of particle momentum and hence the operator size growth, contain features similar to the complexity growth in these models, as advocated in~\cite{Susskind1,Susskind:2019ddc}.
-We find that the they do share similarities.\\

-Rest of the paper is organized as follows.
-Section-2 contains our main results on late time behavior of particle momentum and hence the operator size growth in various models, such as, Gauss-Bonnet and Lifshitz-hyperscaling violating theories.
-We end with remarks in section-3.
+For $q>q_{\rm crit}$, the particle momentum shows an oscillating behaviour pointing towards localisation.
+In the following two subsections-(\ref{GB}) and (\ref{HV}), we present our results on time evolution of momentum of both charged and neutral particles in charged Gauss-Bonnet and Lifshitz-hyperscaling violating theories, respectively by numerically solving the relevant equation of motion in each case.
+For the charged particles (we restrict to the case $q<q_{\rm crit}$) the claims in~\cite{Ageev:2018msv} regarding suppression of chaos due to charge are tested in the above general theories of gravity.
+A further aim is to see the variation of momentum of the neutral particle at late times with the parameters of the model, and compare it with the behaviour of size studied in section-(\ref{size}).